etclabscore/core-geth/docs/JSON-RPC-API/modules/eth.md

 		headerSub	= api.events.SubscribeNewSideHeads(headers)
 	)
 	api.filtersMu.Lock()
-	api.filters[headerSub.ID] = &filter{typ: SideBlocksSubscription, deadline: time.NewTimer(deadline), hashes: make([ // NewSideBlockFilter creates a filter that fetches blocks that are imported into the chain with a non-canonical status.
+	api.filters[headerSub.ID] = &filter{typ: SideBlocksSubscription, deadline: time.NewTimer(api.timeout), hashes: make([ // NewSideBlockFilter creates a filter that fetches blocks that are imported into the chain with a non-canonical status.
 	// It is part of the filter package since polling goes with eth_getFilterChanges.
 	]common.Hash, 0), s: headerSub}
 	api.filtersMu.Unlock()